Business

 Step 4: Value assessment

-Determine the unique value your SaaS product provides to customers within each segment.
-What problems does your product solve for them?
-How much is that solution worth to them?
-This step is crucial in aligning your pricing with the perceived value.
+Identify the differentiated value your SaaS product will deliver to customers in every segment.
+What is the problem that your product addresses in their issues?
+What is the value of such a solution to them?
+This is an important move towards matching pricing with the perceived value.

-First, select a pricing model that best suits your product and aligns with the value it delivers.
-Common SaaS pricing models include per-user pricing, tiered pricing, usage-based (Pay As You Go), freemium, flat rate, per-feature pricing, and more.
-Each model has essential advantages and is suitable for different types of SaaS products and customer preferences.
+The first step is to choose a pricing model that fits your product best and matches with the value that it produces.
+Popular models of SaaS pricing are per-user pricing, tiered pricing, usage based (Pay As You Go), freemium, flat rate, per-feature pricing, and so on.
+All the models possess the necessary benefits and fit various kinds of SaaS products and consumer preferences.

 Step 7: Testing and experimentation